brianknab/brianknab.github.io/_posts/2018-04-26-simple-linear-regression-ii.md

 But typically, we do not think of our data as fixed.
 Instead, we see each data point as the realization of a chance process -- a realization from a joint probability distribution, $$P(x, y)$$, governing $$x$$ and $$y$$.
 (We might, for example, think of $$x$$ as weight, and $$y$$ as height, and then imagine selecting someone at random. $$P(x,y)$$ would then describe the probability of selecting a person of weight $$x$$ and height $$y$$.)

-And if we do see our data as many realizations of a chance process, then we might wonder: if we had seen alternative realizations from $$P(x,y)$$, how would we expect our quadratic-loss-minimizing line to have differed?
-Below, for example, we have two 100 data point samples from the same underlying distribution on $$x$$ and $$y$$, along with the quadratic-loss-minimizing lines for each:
+And if we do see our data as the realizations of a chance process, then we might wonder: if we had seen _alternative_ realizations from $$P(x,y)$$, how would we expect our quadratic-loss-minimizing line to have differed?
+The below picture, for example, shows two 100 data point samples from the same underlying distribution on $$x$$ and $$y$$, along with the quadratic-loss-minimizing lines for each:

 ![TwoSamplesWithLine]({{"/images/two_samp_lines.png"}})

-Appreciate how they vary.
+Appreciate how they shift and vary.

-And we might also wonder: if we regard our $$x$$-values as _fixed_, but imagine we had seen alternative realizations from $$P(y \vert x)$$, how would we expect our quadratic-loss-minimizing line to have varied?
+Now, we might _also_ wonder: if we regard our $$x$$-values as _fixed_, how would we expect our quadratic-loss-minimizing line to have varied?
+That is, how ould we expect it to vary given alternative realizations from $$P(y \vert x)$$,

 The below picture shows 20 100-data point samples from the same distribution $$P(y \vert x)$$, along with quadratic-loss-minimizing lines for each:
 ![Twenty Lines]({{"/images/lin_fit_lines.png"}})

-Appreciate, again, how they vary.
-The vertical striations on the graph are a result of the fact that the vector of $$x$$-values is fixed, and I've sampled $$y$$ from around those fixed $$x$$-values.
+Appreciate, again, how they shift and vary.
+Notice also the vertical striations on the graph.
+These are a result of the fact that the vector of $$x$$-values is _fixed_, I've sampled $$y$$ from around those fixed $$x$$-values.

-Now, the difference between the first question I asked -- 'how would I expect the lines to have varied if I had seen alternative realizations from $$P(x,y)$$?' -- and the second question I asked -- 'how would I expect the lines to have differed if I had seen alternative realizations from $$P(y \vert x)$$?' -- is subtle.
+So, the difference between the first question I asked -- 'how would I expect the lines to have vary if I saw alternative realizations from $$P(x,y)$$?' -- and the second question I asked -- 'how would I expect the lines to vary if I saw alternative realizations from $$P(y \vert x)$$?' -- is subtle.
 The first asks -- across samples from $$P(x,y)$$, how do quadratic-loss-minimizers tend to vary.
-The second asks -- across all samples from $$P(x,y)$$ _where the vector of $$x$$ values is equal to the vector of $$x$$-values I happened to observe in my data_ -- how do quadratic-loss-minimizers tend to vary?
-Here, we'll focus on this latter question, partly because it's tradition, but mostly because it's easier to answer.
+The second asks -- across all samples from $$P(x,y)$$ _where the vector of $$x$$ values is equal to the vector of $$x$$-values I happened to witness_ -- how do quadratic-loss-minimizers tend to vary?
+Here, we'll focus on this latter question, mostly because it's easier to answer.

 Now, without knowing the distribution $$P(y \vert x)$$ it's hard to say much about the variation we should expect in our quadratic-loss-minimizing lines.
 But we can make the problem tractable by imposing some additional constraints.

 Assume that, conditional on the vector of $$x$$-values, each response $$y_i$$ is independent of every other response $$y_j$$.
-Assume also that -- again conditional on the vector of $$x$$-values -- the variance of the responses $$y$$ is constant, and denote that constant variance by '$$\sigma^2$$'.
+Assume also that -- again conditional on the vector of $$x$$-values -- the variance of the responses $$y_i$$ is constant, and denote that constant variance by '$$\sigma^2$$'.

 Given those two assumptions, we can compute the covariance matrix of $$\hat{\beta}$$ as follows: